awmc000/helix/dev.md

 ## Data Layer
 - The data layer is implemented as a Python module which the API can use to encapsulate interactions with the database
-## Security & Encryption
-- Passwords are sent to the API already unreadable.
-- Encrypt with a public key, decrypt with private key
-- We will backburner password encryption for now
-- **Don't look at me like that, huge corporations store passwords in plaintext!!!!**
 ## Information Passing Schemas

 ### Python